Channel memberships is the new name for sponsorships on YouTube. Learn more

 Number of custom emoji you can upload

-As you gain more sponsors, you will unlock additional slots for more custom emoji.
+As you gain more members, you will unlock additional slots for more custom emoji.
 You will not be notified when new slots are unlocked.

 ||Talk to us